 Content Marketing for Associations.
-Associations are increasingly looking to the online world to bolster their membership numbers: the lower overheads, and the increased reach of association messaging over the web, are two of the most appealing aspects of this shift.
+Associations are increasingly looking to the online world to bolster their membership numbers: the lower overheads, and the increased reach of association messaging over the web.
+Two of the most appealing aspects of this shift.

 But moving marketing online requires extra effort in other areas.
-You are communicating with an audience that has greater choice than ever before when it comes to the consumption of media.
-As a consequence, they have a much shorter attention span and lower tolerance for content which does not serve their own motivations.
-Successful marketing begins when you embrace the fact that your audience has the right to choose its engagement – and when you begin to offer them something which they will not only seek out for themselves, but will also share among their own networks of friends, family, and peers.
-That is why it is known as content marketing for associations or inbound marketing – because your leads will identify themselves as such as they engage with your online presence.
+You are communicating with an audience that has a broader choice than ever before when it comes to the consumption of media.
+As a consequence, they have a much shorter attention span and lower tolerance for content which does not serve their motivations.
+Successful marketing begins when you embrace the fact that your audience has the right to choose its engagement – and when you start to offer something which the audience will not only seek out for themselves.
+But will also share among their networks of friends, family, and peers.
+That is why it is known as content or inbound marketing.
+Your leads will identify themselves as such as they engage with your online presence.
 The key to this engagement is valuable content.

 What is Content Marketing for Associations?

-To use an analogy, if the internet is a global village, then conventional advertising is akin to standing in the street and handing out flyers explaining why people should buy your product or join your association.
-Content marketing, meanwhile, is more like installing a very large window in your premises, allowing every passer-by to see the appealing products and services that you can offer them once they have chosen to enter.
+To use an analogy: if the internet is a global village, then conventional advertising is akin to standing in the street and handing out flyers explaining why people should buy your product or join your association.
+Content or inbound marketing, meanwhile, is more like installing a huge window in your premises, allowing every passer-by to see the appealing products and services that you can offer them once they have chosen to enter.
 The moment when a prospect sees an attractive offering and enters your store?
 That is inbound marketing in action.

 The Rules of Attraction: Why Inbound Marketing Works

-It’s perhaps not the most water-tight metaphor when talking about the intricacies of digital marketing, but the example does demonstrate a key difference in attitudes between the two methods – one which is valuable for all association management personnel to learn.
+It is perhaps not the most water-tight metaphor when talking about the intricacies of digital marketing.
+But the example does demonstrate a fundamental difference in attitudes between the two methods.
+One which is valuable for all association management personnel to learn.
 Content marketing is less aggressive, and it foregrounds the needs, expectations, and motivations of the customer.
-You are attracting prospects and inviting them to connect and participate, rather than forcing them through a sales tunnel with the push of hard-selling promotional copy.
+You are attracting prospects and inviting them to connect and participate, rather than forcing them through a sales funnel with the push of hard-selling promotional copy.

 Successful Content Marketing Strategies in Practice

-Which is all very well in theory, but how does an association apply a successful online marketing strategy, grow membership, and attract those valuable repeat subscribers?
-An effective strategy can be broken down into four component parts:
+Which is all very well in theory.
+But how does an association apply a successful online marketing strategy, grow membership, and attract those valuable repeat subscribers?
+An effective strategy can be broken down into four components: